-Note: Storing action queues in memory means that the queues (including queued actions and the results of finished actions) are lost if HPE Media Server stops unexpectedly, for example due to a power failure.
+Storing action gueues in memory means that the gueues (including gueued actions and the results of finished actions) are lost if HPE Media Server stops unexpectedly, for example due to a power failure.
 This could result in some requests being lost, and if the queues are restored to a previous state some actions could run more than once.

-Note: Storing queues in memory will increase memory use.
+Storing queues in memory will increase memory use.
 The amount of memory required depends on the size of the queues.
 Ensure that the server has sufficient memory.

-Note: You can not store action queues in memory if you want multiple components to share the same queues.
+You can not store action queues in memory if you want multiple components to share the same queues.